SAP-archive/teched2020-DEV263/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called DEV263 - Session Title.

 ## Overview